 Signing alongside Rutan are 15 other distinguished names, some of them (like him) not experts in climate science – Apollo astronaut and ex-US senator Harrison Schmitt is there, for instance – but also including various top-bracket meteorologists and atmo-boffins.

-Response from the warmist wing of the boffinry community has been every bit as emotional as the sceptics with their talk of Lysenkoism.
-Peter Gleick, a prominent warmist scientist (also well known for his contention that bottled water is evil) describes the "No Need To Panic" article as "unabashed bias" on the part of the WSJ and says that Rutan et al use "false/strawman" arguments and make "ad hominem attacks on particular climate scientists".
+Response from climate change advocates has been every bit as emotional as the sceptics with their talk of Lysenkoism.
+Peter Gleick, a prominent climate scientist (also well known for his contention that bottled water is evil) describes the "No Need To Panic" article as "unabashed bias" on the part of the WSJ and says that Rutan et al use "false/strawman" arguments and make "ad hominem attacks on particular climate scientists".
 (The WSJ article does name climate scientist Kevin Trenberth, but only to quote his leaked ClimateGate email to fellow warmists in which he wrote: "The fact is that we can't account for the lack of warming at the moment and it is a travesty that we can't.")

 Gleick goes on to point out that he has recently organised a pro-warmist open letter signed by no less than 255 scientists, not just a measly 16 – and none of them ignorant rocketeers or astronauts either – but the WSJ turned this down.

-In that letter – which did get published anyway (PDF), in premier boffinry mag Science - Gleick and his co-signatories insist that it is not the sceptics but they the warmists who are being persecuted by oppressive dogmatics.
+In that letter – which did get published anyway (PDF), in premier boffinry mag Science - Gleick and his co-signatories insist that they, and not the sceptics, who are being persecuted by oppressive dogmatics.
 Rather than Lysenko, they evoke from the same era the spectre of US senator Joseph McCarthy and his anti-communist witch hunts.
 They write:

 We also call for an end to McCarthy-like threats of criminal prosecution against our colleagues based on innuendo and guilt by association, the harassment of scientists by politicians seeking distractions to avoid taking action, and the outright lies being spread about them.